ArkEcosystemArchive/docs-legacy/docs/guidebook/core/testing.md

 ### Use `core-test-utils` for common stuff

 For testing, we are doing a lot of common things across the packages, like container set up as we have seen before.
-Let us try to use `core-test-utils` as a common library to avoid duplication.
+Let us try to use `core-test-utils` as a shared library to avoid duplication.

 Here are some things that are available on `core-test-utils`:

 - Container set up.
 - Testnet configuration files (the container setup uses testnet config).
-- Testnet fixtures (blocks, delegates public keys and secrets, ...).
+- Testnet fixtures (blocks, delegates public keys and secrets).
 - Custom matchers: for example `expect(tx).toBeTransaction()`.
 Don't hesitate to use / update / create custom matchers for common things.
 - Generators: generate objects such as transactions.